22 September 2020

 Greetings from the ILA Japan Branch.
 We had been looking forward to welcoming you to the historic city of Kyoto in August for the ILA 79th Biennial Conference.
 However, the worldwide spread of the Covid-19 made that impossible.
 So, after close consultations with the ILA Headquarters, the decision was made not to hold it as scheduled.
 At the ILA Executive Council in May 2020, a consensus was reached that the Closing Plenary Session of the Biennial Conference would be held, instead, online on Sunday, 13 December 2020.
 That is the very date on which the Japan Branch was founded 100 years ago.
 It was further agreed that the online conference would still be called the 2020 Kyoto Conference.

-The main theme of the Kyoto Conference is "Bridging for the Future".
-The 2020 ILA Conference would bridge the past, present and future, as well as connecting the East, West, North and South.
-Japan’s fundamental foreign policy is to establish and strengthen the rule of law in international relations, and I trust that the Kyoto Conference will contribute to this goal.
+The main theme remains "Bridging for the Future".
+The Kyoto Conference is intended to bridge the past, present and future while connecting the East, West, North and South.
+Japan’s fundamental foreign policy is to establish and strengthen the rule of law in international relations, and I trust that the Kyoto Conference will contribute to promoting this goal.

 President, ILA Japan Branch